jpigles/alphafold-rmsd/README.md

 - 7am6, same as 7am4.
 - 1dui, same as 7am4.
 - 1sue, same as 7am4.
 - 1gns, similar issue. seq_align_beg goes 71 to 72 while auth_seq goes 74 to 84.
+Change db_align_beg to 13.
 - 1sua, same as 7am4.
 - 7apj is chimeric, remove.
 - 3t6p, seq_align_beg goes from 99 to 113, auth_seq goes from 362 to 386 (263 difference to 273 difference).
+Change db_align_beg to 275.
 - 6lvs, seq_align_beg goes 144 to 156, auth_seq goes 219 to 240.
-I wrote a short script to fix all of the weird skip files listed above.
+I wrote a short script to fix all of the weird skip files listed above. db_align_beg changed to 101.
 - 7dwb has 7 added amino acids, 173 to 180.
 According to paper, it's an inserted Strep-tag.

 For Espritz, I used the Disprot prediction type and the Best Sw decision threshold.